Sagar2366/openebs-docs/docs/contribute.md

 - Raise Issues on either the functionality or documentation
 - Submit Proposals for new Features/Enhancements
 - Submit Changes to the Source Code
-- Submit Changes to Improve Documentation
+- Submit Changes to Improve the Documentation

 There are a few simple guidelines that you need to follow before providing your hacks